paulm-08/franka_ros2_fr3_teleop/README.md

 ## Prerequisites
 Before installing **franka_ros2**, ensure you have the following prerequisites:
-- **ROS 2 Humble Installation:** You can install `ros-humble-desktop` or use VSCode IDE with DevContainer.
+- **ROS 2 Humble Installation:** You can install [`ros-humble-desktop`](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html)  or use VSCode IDE with DevContainer.
 - **PREEMPT_RT Kernel (optional but recommended):** A real-time kernel is necessary for the cartesian_pose, joint_position, and elbow_position command interfaces.
+- **System-wide libfranka Installation:**
-- **System-wide libfranka Installation:** Minimum supported version: 0.13.2.
-Refer to the [libfranka repository](https://github.com/frankaemika/libfranka) for build steps.
+    - If you plan to **install from source**, a libfranka installation is required.
+Please refer to the [libfranka repository](https://github.com/frankaemika/libfranka) for detailed build steps.
+    - If you are **using the DevContainer**, you do not need to install libfranka system-wide, as it will be included in the container.

+    Regardless of your setup, it is important to check the compatibility of your Robot OS version with libfranka to avoid potential errors.
+For detailed compatibility information, please consult the [libfranka compatibility matrix](https://frankaemika.github.io/docs/compatibility.htmlk-to-matrix).

 ## Optional .bashrc Settings
 Enhance your development experience by adding the following lines to your `.bashrc` file: